Morocco - practical info

 On the market you can find bags which are suitable for the tank of an enduro bike.
 GIVI has a special product in its catalogue with a removable hip pouch with pockets.

 In any case, do not leave your ground anchor behind.
 The stronger the better: it could make the difference...
 In case someone tried to steal your bike.

-Italian citizens, and consequently every EU citizen, must have a passport (with at least 6 months of residual validity).
+All EU citizens must be in possession of a passport (with at least enough remaining validity to cover the entire duration of their stay in Morocco).
 For stays under 90 days no visa is required.

 Also the Italian driving licence is valid for 90 days.
 Motorbike insurance must be completed with a Green Card for Morocco (sometimes Italian companies do not issue it, so it’s better to check).
 If this is not the case it is necessary to purchase a short-term local insurance.
-Rules may vary from Country to Country: to avoid problems at customs it is always best to contact the Moroccan embassy or your Automobile Club (for Italians it is the Embassy of the Kingdom of Morocco in Italy Tel.: (+39) 06.85508001 / 02/03/04; e-mail: firstname.lastname@example.org).
+Rules may vary from country to country: to avoid problems at customs it is always best to contact the Moroccan embassy or your Automobile Club.
+For Italians, this is the Embassy of the Kingdom of Morocco in Italy (Tel: (+39) 06 85 50 8001 / 06 85 50 801; email address: email@example.com).